blitz-js/drafts/003_blitz_file_structure.md

 ### `layouts`

 Contains top level layout components.
 These will typically define your app shell and top level navigation menus.
 How these are used is TBD.
-How these will get dyamic data, like current user name and current company name is also TBD.
+How these will get dynamic data, like current user name and current company name is also TBD.

 ### `pages`

-Contains all your top level app pages
+Contains all your application pages

 ### `pages/api`